Þeyr: Popularity and success beyond Iceland

 Magnússon returned to Þeyr, and the band toured Scandinavia.
 By this point, Guðni and Hilmar decided to leave the band's management, and were replaced by Guðmundur Sigurfreyr Jónason.
 With the tour, the band gained more popularity and even managed to appear on radio and television in Denmark, they also went to a studio and recorded a few songs which were released on the 12-inch EP The Fourth Reich, in memory of Wilhelm Reich whose books had been banned by the Nazi regime.
 The image cover was alleged Nazi incitation because it depicted Wilhelm Reich wearing a Nazi-styled armband and the British label Shout was obligated to change the cover.
 However, it should be said, that the armband shown on the cover contained the symbol of the orgone physics, which represented duality and its origins in unity, referred by Reich as functionalism.
 On The Fourth Reich the use of percussions and rhythmical efforts were far more important than in earlier works.
 In this respect, the song "Zen" was particularly important due to its marked rock style, but the album did not have the impact of earlier works because the music was less accessible.
 The Icelandic version of this EP was released by label Mjöt, which had been created by Magnús.

 The band began to fall apart when Þorsteinn Magnússon left.
 He released a solo album Líf in 1982, under the name Stanya.
 The remaining four members continued playing together; however, the band broke up in June 1983.
 Soon after, a small EP was released through label Gramm, with the title Lunaire, which featured the title song as well as two other tracks recorded in Copenhagen.
 In 1992, Þeyr albums were about to be reissued by Smekkleysa, but the negotiations were abandoned.
 However, a CD titled Mjötviður til Fóta was released in 2001.
 This compilation featured tracks taken from Mjötviður Mær and Iður til Fóta and is currently the only CD released by Þeyr.

 Þeyr's earlier releases have never been reissued since the masters are lost.
-Their original records have become rare collectors items, all of them currently out of public reach.
+Their original records have become rare collector's items, all of them currently out of public reach.